Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Additional Results

 In this section, we provide extended quantitative and qualitative results to further validate the robustness and generative capabilities of HumanGS.
 First, we evaluate the performance of our method under varying degrees of input sparsity ($N \in \{1, 2, 4, 6\}$).
 As shown in Figure~\ref{fig:varying_views}, when reconstructing subjects from the AvatarReX dataset with inputs featuring varying poses, HumanGS consistently outperforms the feed-forward baseline, HumanRAM~\cite{yu2025humanram}.
 Crucially, our method remains highly robust even in extreme 1- and 2-view scenarios where optimization-based methods like Animatable Gaussians~\cite{li2023animatable} suffer catastrophic degradation due to insufficient data.

 We further corroborate this robustness in Table~\ref{tab:thuman_near_views}, which details our stress-test evaluation on a modified THuman~2.1 test set where subjects are positioned closer to the cameras.
 Under these demanding conditions, HumanGS demonstrates stable, high-fidelity geometry and detail synthesis across all view counts compared to prior feed-forward approaches.
 We additionally compare against GST~\cite{prospero2024gst}, using its publicly available pretrained weights derived from its respective training dataset.
 As GST is architecturally restricted to a single input view, its performance is only reported at $N=1$.
-We used the official pre-trained weights of GST for evaluation.
+We used the official pre-trained weights of GST for this evaluation.